brentley/sqlquiz/README.md

 - **CPT Codes**: Medical procedure and supply codes for billing
 - **Time Series**: Historical data for trend analysis and reporting

-This provides authentic business scenarios for SQL assessment rather than artificial academic examples.
+This provides realistic business scenarios for SQL assessment rather than artificial academic examples.

 ## 🔧 Technical Specifications